-Compartmental and PN systems are considered in Silva and Recalde (2003).
+Compartmental and PN systems are considered in [154].
 Due to the existence of synchronizations (joins or rendez-vous, and arc weights), it can be said that the structure of PNs is richer.
 Nevertheless, considering the semantics associated to the networks, in PNs there is a problem in representing recipient controlled compartmental systems in a "natural" way (because in PNs the flows are defined according to the marking of places at the precondition, not the marking of the subsequent places).

-Using the same kind of "mass balance principle", in Stochastic Flow Systems (or Stochastic Fluid Systems) (Cassandras 2007) both the arrival (or incoming) flow process and the service (or outgoing) process are random, normally assumed to be independent of each other.
-As in compartmental systems, $\mathbf{x}(t)$ represents the level of a set of reservoirs at time t, while controls may be applied to regulate the amount of flows.
+Using the same kind of "mass balance principle", in Stochastic Flow Systems (or Stochastic Fluid Systems) [30] both the arrival (or incoming) flow process and the service (or outgoing) process are random, normally assumed to be independent of each other.
+As in compartmental systems, x(t) represents the level of a set of reservoirs at time t, while controls may be applied to regulate the amount of flows.
 In this case, graphs illustrate flows, reservoirs and their connections.
 The key point is how equations are written, something for which there is a significant degree of freedom.
 In order to address optimization problems or sensitivity analysis, exogenous and endogenous events should be considered (the former referring to changes in the defining process, the latter characterizing points were the state of the system enters a certain region).
-In this framework, Infinitesimal Perturbation Analysis (IPA) has been successfully explored in several cases in order to optimize the behavior of the system (see, for example, Sun et al. 2004; Yao and Cassandras 2009).
+In this framework, Infinitesimal Perturbation Analysis (IPA) has been successfully explored in several cases in order to optimize the behavior of the system (see, for example, [159, 177]).

 As a third and last approach, let us mention System Dynamics.
 This is a modeling and analysis (basically bounded to simulation) methodology that began to be consolidated in parallel with Petri nets, in the 1960's.
-Jay W. Forrester started the System Dynamics Group at MIT, from which Systems Dynamics arose (Forrester 1961, 1968).
+Jay W. Forrester started the System Dynamics Group at MIT, from which Systems Dynamics arose [64,65].
 Abstracting the possible discrete "nature" of the system under consideration, as in CNs or SFMs, systems are modeled as continuous or hybrid, now using two kinds of diagrams.
-Here, we do not explicitly deal with the methodological aspects, but only to point out the existence of the so called Forrester Diagrams (FDs), also expressively known as Stock and Flow Diagrams.
-This kind of diagram allows the quantitative modeling of the relationships between the parts by means of a catalogue of symbols which correspond to a classical hydrodynamic interpretation of the system (see Fig. 2).
+Here we do not explicitly deal with the methodological aspects, but only to point out the existence of the so called Forrester Diagrams (FDs), also expressively known as Stock and Flow Diagrams.
+This kind of diagram allows the quantitative modeling of the relationships between the parts by means of a catalogue of symbols which correspond to a classical hydrodynamic interpretation of the system (see fig. 2).